 We have a limited operating history, have incurred net losses since our inception, and anticipate that we will continue to incur significant losses for the foreseeable future.
-We may never generate any revenue or become profitable or, if we achieve profitability, may not be able to sustain it.\
+We may never generate any revenue or become profitable or, if we achieve profitability, may not be able to sustain it.

 We are an early-stage biopharmaceutical company with a limited operating history that may make it difficult to evaluate the success of our business to date and to assess our future viability.
 Our operations to date have been limited to organizing and staffing our company, business planning, business development, raising capital, developing and optimizing our technology platform, identifying potential product candidates, undertaking research and preclinical studies for our lead programs, establishing and enhancing our intellectual property portfolio and providing general and administrative support for these operations.
 All of our product candidates and research programs other than JANX007 and JANX008 are in preclinical development, and none have been approved for commercial sale.
 We have never generated any revenue from product sales and have incurred net losses each year since we commenced operations.
-For the six nine months ended June 30, 2023 September 30, 2023 and 2022, our net losses were \$35.0 million \$46.5 million and \$30.3 million \$47.0 million, respectively.
+For the years ended December 31, 2023 and 2022, our net losses were \$58.3 million and \$63.1 million, respectively.
 We expect that it will be several years, if ever, before we have a product candidate ready for regulatory approval and commercialization.
 We expect to incur increasing levels of operating losses over the next several years and for the foreseeable future as we advance our product candidates through clinical development.
-Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' deficit and working capital.
+Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and working capital.